mattdavis90/node-red-contrib-tado-client/README.md

 [![Node.js Package](https://github.com/mattdavis90/node-red-contrib-tado-client/actions/workflows/npm-publish.yml/badge.svg)](https://github.com/mattdavis90/node-red-contrib-tado-client/actions/workflows/npm-publish.yml)

+> [!IMPORTANT]
-### Note: From v0.9.0 onward this node requires at least nodejs v12 due to using async functions.
+> From v0.9.0 onward this node requires at least nodejs v12 due to using async functions.

 A <a href="http://nodered.org" target="_new">Node-RED</a> node with the shared configuration that lets you connect to the Tado Web API.